serrj-sv/lumi.gateway.mgl03/uart_recovery/README.md

 * No need to decode password
 * No need to "swap slots"
 * No need to touch TP16/TP17 points
-* Requires minimum soldering skills
+* Requires minimum soldering skills (no-solder options available, see "Hardware")

 ### Hardware
 1. Pry open gateway: